 Why Would Anyone Try To Save This Box?

 I had to restore this box, or I couldn’t ship it.
 My priority was the set of locks because if I can’t latch them, it would’ve allowed the machine to flop around.
 I unlatched them (they’re old-style briefcase latches), and used a vice to hold them while I carefully pounded them flat with a soft-headed mallet.
-When I got them flat, I used my rotary tool (in my case, it’s a Dremel) with a polishing wheel and used that, plus rubbing compound, and then polishing compound to make them usable.
-I cut out the old rivets and cleaned up the back side of the latches too.
+When I got the flat, I used my rotary tool (in my case, it’s a Dremel) with a polishing wheel and used that, plus rubbing compound, and then polishing compound to make them usable.
+I cut out the old rivets and cleaned up the backside of the latches too.
 I couldn’t fix the deepest gouges without damaging the lock mechanisms, but they were much more functional and flat.

 Now, onto the wood underneath.
 Since the locks had been literally pried out, I suspected there was some significant damage to the supporting boards – so much so that I feared I’d have to replace that section of wood.
 The only way to know was to get a good look at it, which meant stripping it down.

 The Fake-leather covering was so deteriorated from neglect over the years that the box had a case of black dandruff where everything was flaking off.
 The material was thin, threadbare in spots and worn through in others, particularly along the corners.
 But all of that was irrelevant if I couldn’t make the latches work.
 So, I carefully sliced down the corner with an extremely sharp utility knife (brand new blade).
-These old boxes (this one from the ‘50’s) frequently used a natural hide glue, and the trick was to heat it.
+These old boxes (this one from the ’50s) frequently used natural hide glue, and the trick was to heat it.
 I used a heat gun on the low setting and carefully started pulling when it got warm, and you could smell the glue.
 This took patience, but it slowly peeled back without tearing.

 Repair & Prep: